 cut command is used to cut out selected fields of each line of a file.
 The cut command uses delimiters to determine where to split fields.

-cut [options]
+The Syntax is cut [options]

--c Specifies character positions.
+- -c Specifies character positions.

--b Specifies byte positions.
+- -b Specifies byte positions.

--d flags Specifies the delimiters and fields.
+- -d flags Specifies the delimiters and fields.

 1. cut -c1-3 text.txt